dward2/BME547/Assignments/02_git_fundamentals_practice.md

 document containing the instructions for the assignment.

-Your final submission must be committed and pushed to your GitHub Classroom repository before the deadline outlined in Sakai.
+Your final submission must be committed and pushed to your GitHub Classroom repository before the deadline outlined in Canvas.